 Loans may help you reach your financial goals, but you must handle loans properly.
 You need to pay it on time to avoid penalties.
 Loans can be used for investments and emergencies.

-Passive income is your money working for you such as investments in stock market.
+Passive income is your money working for you, such as investments in the stock market.

 If you have got at least two (2) “Yes” answers to these five questions, then you have low financial literacy and status.
 Three to four (3 – 4) “Yes” answers means you are on Average, and five (5) means you have high financial literacy score.